wadmp/wadmp.github.io/src/gen3/explanations/device management/README.md

 #### Cumulative Fields

 These fields aggregate data over time to give a comprehensive view of the device's performance.
+Periodical reset may be set up on this type of fields.
 Examples include:

 - Data Downloaded (cumulative)
 - Data Uploaded (cumulative)